vibewell25/vibewell/docs/docs/guides/PROJECT-IMPROVEMENTS-SUMMARY.md

 This document supersedes previous project status documents and should be considered the authoritative source for project status as of the current date.

-# Vibewell Project Improvements Summary
+# VibeWell Project Improvements Summary

-This document summarizes all the improvements implemented to enhance the Vibewell application's quality, performance, and security.
+This document summarizes all the improvements implemented to enhance the VibeWell application's quality, performance, and security.
 The following improvements focus on establishing a robust testing infrastructure, performance optimization, and security hardening.

 ## 1. Testing Infrastructure Improvements